ev-tye/esp32-dino-run/README.md

 # esp32-google-dino
-A port of the popular browser game by Google to an ESP32 hooked up to a single button and a 16x2 I2C LCD
+A port of the popular browser game by Google to the ESP32 hooked up to a single button and a 16x2 I2C LCD

 # Flashing Instructions
 - Open the sketch in Arduino IDE